ConoradK/ConoradK/README.md

 ### Hello there friend 👋

-- 😄 I'm currently a second Year Software Engineering BSc student
+- 😄 I'm currently a Third Year Software Engineering BSc student
-- 🔭 I’m currently working on a website
+- 🔭 I’m currently working on an Android App
 - 🌱 I’m currently learning C#
 - 💬 Always open to collaborate with others
 - 📫 How to reach me: conradkomarnicki@gmail.com